 The islands could generate electricity for more than 30,000 people.
 Even though the plan is achievable, the project is currently on hold as findings show that due to the many oil and gas offshore farms already existing, installing further energy farms could cause a lot of major incidents.

 A Swiss company called Viteos is taking a different approach and are building much smaller artificial islands that are floating in areas where there are no other offshore energy farms.
 The company’s mission however, is to monitor the corrosive effects of water on the installation.
 The focus is more on R&D for future development of the technology rather than just pure energy generation.

 Seawater could prove to be a “game changer” for solar panels manufacturers and the whole industry.
 Since one of the key components in photovoltaic panels is Cadmium Chloride, which is extremely toxic and expensive, it affects both the manufacturing process and the price of solar panels.

 Researchers from the University of Liverpool, however found out that seawater contains Magnesium Chloride, which could replace the highly toxic and pricy Cadmium Chloride.
 The fact that it can be extracted from seawater also means that supply is in abundance.

 The price difference of the materials is more than significant.
 Cadmium Chloride costs around 300$ per kg and Magnesium Chloride on the other hand costs just 1$ per kg and is so safe that it is used for producing products such as bath salts and tofu.

-The Liverpool research shows an alternative way of producing solar cells and it could lead to further findings that can help popularizing solar panels.
+The Liverpool research shows an alternative way of producing solar cells and it could lead to further findings that can help popularising solar panels, making the future of solar energy brighter.
 Ultimately the mission is to create a sustainable living conditions for us all.